|Welcome to the music, artwork and research of Garth Paine.|

 Garth Paine is internationally regarded as an innovator in the field of interactivity in electronic music and media arts (some papers here).
 He gained his PhD in interactive immersive environments from the Royal Melbourne Institute of Technology, Australia in 2003, and completed a Graduate Diploma in software engineering in the following year at Swinburne University.
 All a long way from his Bachelor of classical Flute performance from the conservatorium of Tasmania.

-Garth is the Associate-Director of the School of Arts Media + Engineering at Arizona State University in the USA where he is also an Associate Professor in Digital Sound and Interactive Media.
+Garth is Associate Professor in Digital Sound and Interactive Media at the School of Arts Media + Engineering, Arizona State University in the USA.
 His previous post was as Associate Professor of Sound Technologies at the University of Western Sydney, where he established the Virtual, Interactive, Performance Research environment (VIPRe) .
 He is often invited to run workshops on interactivity for musical performance and commissioned to develop interactive system for realtime musical composition for dance and theatre performances.

 He was selected as one of ten creative professionals internationally for exhibition in the 10th New York Digital Salon; DesignX Critical Reflections, and as a millennium leader of innovation by the German Keyboard Magazine in 2000.
 Dr Paine was awarded the Australia Council for the Arts, New Media Arts Fellowship in 2000, and The RMIT Innovation Research Award in 2002.
 He is a member of the advisory panel for the Electronic Music Foundation and an advisors to the UNESCO funded Symposium on the Future, which is developing a taxonomy / design space of electronic musical instruments.
-Recently Garth has been invited to perform at the Agora Festival, Centre Pompidou, Paris, the New York Electronic Arts Festival, with recent performances in Australia (Sydney, Melbourne, Perth), Limerik Ireland, Paris, Luxembourg, Madrid, New York, Philadelphia, Providence and Phoenix, Arizona in the USA, and Montéal and Quebec in Canada.
+Recently Garth has been invited to perform at the Agora Festival, Centre Pompidou, Paris, the New York Electronic Arts Festival, with recent performances in Australia (Sydney, Melbourne, Perth), Limerik Ireland, Paris, Luxembourg, Madrid, New York, Philadelphia, Providence and Phoenix, Arizona in the USA, and Montéal and Quebec in Canada and in 2014, Korea, Macedonia, France, UK and Australia.
 His music has been released on a number of CD’s available directly on this site.

 Some are available on iTunes: Bowl Chant Meditation and Parallel Lines